emergent-analytics/workstreams/README.md

 A composed regional risk index that takes into account the level of infection rate, % of vulnerable population, and many other factors to assess the ‘riskiness’ of a specific region.
 How can we help local authorities to decide when is the right time to intervene?

 ## Geospatial
 A geospatial knowledge of the world with respect to neighbourhood relationships at country and sub-country level.
-It includes a [Jupyter notebook](ws1/geospatial/WS3_kp_Knowledge_Graph.ipynb) that executes parallel threads without the need for a running `ipyparallel` instance , see computation of neighbours at the bottom
+It includes a [Jupyter notebook](ws1/geospatial/WS3_kp_Knowledge_Graph.ipynb) that executes parallel threads without the need for a running `ipyparallel` instance, see computation of neighbours at the bottom

 ## Labelling tool
 A tagging tool for humans to annotate infection waves.